 Ellen Connelly Cohen earned her undergraduate degree from Harvard University, where she graduated cum laude.
 She received her law degree from Georgetown University Law Center in 2006.
 Ms. Cohen’s practice focuses on employment litigation and counseling.

 Ms. Cohen has litigated a broad array of employment matters in state and federal courts, as well as before administrative agencies such as the California Division of Labor Standards Enforcement and the Department of Fair Employment and Housing.
 Ms. Cohen represents corporate employers in single-plaintiff litigation as well as class actions and representative matters under California’s Private Attorneys General Act.
 She has successfully defended clients against charges of discrimination, retaliation, harassment, failure to accommodate disabilities, unfair competition, wrongful termination, and misappropriation of trade secrets, as well as a host of wage and hour claims.
+Super Lawyers has recognized Ms. Cohen as a Southern California “Super Lawyer” for excellence in employment defense litigation.

 Ms. Cohen’s practice also includes employment counseling.
 She assists clients with questions about leaves of absence, proper classification of employees, reductions in force, and employee discipline.
 She prepares and reviews arbitration agreements, separation agreements and releases, and confidentiality agreements.
 Ms. Cohen also has extensive experience preparing employee handbooks and other employment-related policies.
 She regularly conducts internal workplace investigations, interviews witnesses, and prepares position statements on behalf of employers.